ZHuff77/zanetarobinson.github.io/README.md

 # About Me
 I am a dedicated IT student based in Statesboro, Ga, currently studying to become a skilled IT professional.
 I am passionate about technology, eager to learn, and looking to gain hands-on experience in the field.
 # Technical Skills
-*Basic Networking
-*Windows Operating System
-*Cybersecurity Fundamentals
-*Computer Troubleshooting
-*Command Line Tools
+Basic Networking, Windows Operating System, Cybersecurity Fundamentals, Computer Troubleshooting, Command Line Tools